-Travel Museum Mile (Upper East Side)
+Stroll the Museum Mile (Upper East Side)

 Go Wild (The Bronx)

 Those visiting the Bronx will find that it is also paradise for flora fanatics.
-The New York Botanical Garden, located in another section of the expansive Bronx Park, is a National Historic Landmark, and its 250 acres are home to more than 1 million plants.
-The Garden features the largest herbarium in the Western Hemisphere, a renowned scientific research program and an extensive schedule of fascinating programs and exhibitions.
+The New York Botanical Garden, located in another section of the expansive Bronx Park, is a National Historic Landmark, and its 250 acres are home to more than a million plants.
+The garden features the largest herbarium in the Western Hemisphere, a renowned scientific research program and an extensive schedule of fascinating programs and exhibitions.